Arantxa Sanchis: Academic achievements

 Sanchis achieved a Distinction during her Engineering from St. Francis Institute of Technology, Mumbai.
 She was declared the Best Student of the institute.

 She also topped her MBA in Finance from Symbiosis Institute of Management Studies, Pune.
-Here too, she was declared the Best Student of the institute.
+Here, too, she was declared the Best Student of the institute.

-In the year 2013, she was awarded with the Chancellor's Gold Medal of Symbiosis International University for all-round excellence in MBA among 5000 students across 10 Institutes in India.
+In the year 2013, she was awarded the Chancellor's Gold Medal of Symbiosis International University for all-round excellence in MBA among 5,000 students across 10 institutes in India.
 She won as many as 10 awards during her two years of the MBA Course.
 She was awarded the Sports scholarship for two years in a row by the university.